krolinventions/cover/PERFORMANCE.md

 ### Comparison

-For comparison, here are the fastest times for the gcc implementations.
+For comparison, here are the fastest times for other implementations.
 OpenMP was *not* used, so these run single-core.

 | Benchmark  | Time (s) | Implementation |
 | ---        | ---      | --- |